The Haywire Custom Guitars-Project Selection Process

 you want us on the “playability” end

 Do your homework on what we do before contacting us.
+Read through our listing of services.
 Make sure you know what we do.

 If a player is looking for comprehensive repairs and extensive experience with lots of options then Haywire Custom Shop is the right place to get your guitar work done.
 We have customers calling, texting and emailing every day.

 Immediately, it’s obvious whether they have taken the time to look up on the website what services we provide and if we can help them.
 If they don’t waste our time, we won’t waste theirs.
-For example, there is nothing on our
+For example, there is nothing on the Haywire

 website regarding “repainting your guitar”.
-So please,….don’t ask.
+So please…. don’t ask us to perform services we don’t offer.
 There are two ends of the guitar work process.
 The first end-the “beauty” end.
 The second is the “playability” end of the spectrum.

+You want us on the “playability” end if you’re a pro musician interested in a much better playing and sounding guitar.
+Our focus is on helping musicians become great by removing any physical and technical roadblocks.
+We’ve been there.
+We know what you need.
+Do yourself a favor and listen when suggestions are offered about what will be important to your development as a player and performer.
 In order to have happy customers, we need to provide excellent outcomes on all of our listed services and guitar projects.
 They are too numerous to mention here.
-After all, this article is not an ad for our Website.
+After all, this article is not an ad for our website.
 If someone calls for “clarinet” repairs, suffice it to say-they are not going to be happy campers.